David-Reset/Concrete-Structures-Constructability-Framework/README.md

 - At least one threshold band
 - Location (country, and state if applicable)

-All other fields (background, recommended actions, applicability and limitations, evidence, examples, site photos) can be added later as evidence builds.
+All other fields (background, recommended actions, applicability and limitations, evidence, examples, site photos, search keywords) can be added later as evidence builds.

 ## Context